 It’s way out in Hell’s Kitchen on west 52nd Street just off 11th Avenue.
-It’s a schlepp from the subways that run on Eighth Avenue, but the walk will take you through part of Hell’s Kitchen, now totally gentrified — but only recently — so you’ll get a whiff of old school.
-In the ’70s things were rough, but I rarely sensed danger.
+It’s a schlepp from the subways that run on Eighth Avenue, but the walk will take you through part of Hell’s Kitchen, now gentrified — but only recently — so you’ll get a whiff of the old days.
+In the ’70s things were rough, but not too dangerous.
+The risks were worth the rewards.

-Now there are oodles of high brow restaurants yet one remains from the old days where you can still get an egg salad sandwich and a can of beer in a paper bag, find a stoop, sit and eat — Sonny’s Grocery, on 10th Avenue, just south of 52nd Street, east side.
+There are now oodles of highbrow restaurants but one remains from the old days — Sonny’s Grocery, on 10th Avenue, just south of 52nd Street, east side.
+There you can still get an egg salad sandwich and a can of beer in a paper bag, find a stoop, sit and eat.
 I go in there to pay my respects to old New York.
 You should too.

 At EST, so much goes on you must check the website to find out the current offerings.